Bachelor of Design (Games)

 Overview

 Through the program you will gain a deep and critical understanding of games in multiple formats and develop a wide range of design and technical skills to foster your creativity and working knowledge.
-The program will provide you with an in-depth experience of design and production for games, including level design, gameplay balancing, game narratives, and digital project management as well as a basic knowledge of game art, programming, and scripting.

-The program is highly project-focused, and you will have the chance to connect meaningfully with creative leaders in the Vietnamese game space, as well as have internship opportunities at prominent studios for real-world learning scenarios.
+The program is highly project-focused, and you will have the chance to connect meaningfully with creative leaders in the Vietnamese game space, as well as have internship opportunities at prominent studios for real-world learning experiences.

 a male student standing on a street filled with graphics and colours